 Transfer the dough to the prepared pan and press into an even layer.
 You can lightly moisten your hands if necessary.
 The pressed dough should be about 3/4-inch thick.

 Bake until golden brown, about 15 minutes.
 Place baking sheet on wire rack and cool shortcake until room temperature.

-Preheat the oven to 350 degrees F (175 degrees C).
+Preheat the oven to 350 degrees F (180 degrees C).
 Line a half sheet pan with parchment paper, making sure the paper goes up the edges of the pan.